IoT in Transportation: Solutions and Applications

 Among industry sectors that are rapidly adopting IoT technology, public transportation is one that can benefit the most from gains in operational efficiencies, cost savings, safety and security.
-The automotive industry also has unique needs, and some excellent innovations are emerging to support that market as well.
+The automotive industry also has unique needs, and some excellent innovations are emerging to support that transportation market as well.
 The impact of IoT in transportation efficiency is anticipated to be enormous as municipalities incorporate wireless technology into traffic management and emergency response.

-In this post we will look at some specific IoT solution examples for transportation from the Digi collection of customer success stories, such as Positive Train Control (PTC), vehicle analytics, ticketing systems, transit system security and high-speed passenger Wi-Fi.
+In this post we will look at some specific IoT applications in transportation from the Digi collection of customer success stories, such as Positive Train Control (PTC), vehicle analytics, ticketing systems, transit system security and high-speed passenger Wi-Fi.

-Technology advances are supporting the development and deployment of IoT solutions across the transit sector.
+Technology advances are supporting the development and deployment of IoT applications in transportation.
 For example, the networks themselves have advanced with the rapid growth of 4G networks and the advent of 5G.

 Meanwhile, 2G and 3G networks are shutting down, contributing to the growth of new and enhanced products and systems optimized for more advanced networks.
 In metropolitan areas today, the reliability of cellular networks now rivals, and even exceeds, traditional wired networks.

 Transit sector solutions must meet a range of objectives, depending on the scenario.
 The transportation IoT use cases include the following:

 - Public transit systems: Improve on-board rider experiences, including safety, with high-speed Internet connectivity